ddyankov28/Python-for-Data-Science/README.md

 -   🔄 `List comprehensions` and `Lambda`
 -   🌱 The `yield` keyword
 -   📊 `tqdm` and how to create progress bars with it
+-   📦 `Python Packages` and how to create yours

 > [!TIP]
 > Useful resources